remult/remult/docs/guide/setup-vue.md

 }
 ```
 * By decorating the `signIn` method with the `@ServerFunction` decorator, we declare that we want this `function` to run on the server.
-* The function receives the optional `context?` parameter.
-This parameter will be automatically populated on the server with the relevant `Context` for operating on the server.
+* The function receives the optional `remult?` parameter.
+This parameter will be automatically populated on the server with the relevant `Remult` for operating on the server.

 ### Create the sign in vue
 Add a new file called `components/SignIn.vue` with the following code: